nadsbuhdha/portfolio-project-4/README.md

 ### Wireframes

 Before building the site, Balsamiq was utilised to create wireframes of the site.
-Wireframes were created in order to develop the websites asthetic and to give an impression of the responsive style across different platforms.
+Wireframes were created in order to develop the websites aesthetic and to give an impression of the responsive style across different platforms.

 #### Desktop Homepage
 ![desktop Homepage](documentation_assets/wireframes/homepage_desktop.webp)